REUSABLE HOTELS - OTHER INITIATIVES

-A. Familiarise yourself with the items in a borrow kit
+STEP 1 - Familiarise yourself with the items in a Guest Borrow Kit

 A Guest Borrow Program centres around a Guest Borrow Kit that you will provide to your guests for the duration of their stay.
 Typically placed in guest rooms, each kit contains a reusable cup, reusable water bottle and a reusable bag.

-Guests are able to take these reusable items with them on outings outside the hotel.
-Items should be selected for durability and ease of cleaning, and you may also like to choose items that align with your hotel’s aesthetic.
-Take a look at the examples of good reusable design that we’ve provided at the bottom of this page.
+Guests are able to take these reusable items with them outside the hotel.
+Items should be selected for durability and ease of cleaning.
+Examples of good reusable design are provided in the 'Downloads' section below.

 At the end of their stay, guests leave the reusable items in their room for cleaning and reuse.